 Diesel Repair and Service

 Gone are the times when diesel engines have been understood to be noisy, filthy beasts on the street.
-Today, diesel engines burn off and run as silent as any lookup engine whilst keeping up the torque, energy, and reliability diesel engines have been famous for.
+Today, diesel engines burn off and run as silently as any lookup engine whilst keeping up the torque, energy, and reliability diesel engines have been famous for.
 Diesel-powered vehicles required special, technical care and repair.
 For reliable, affordable diesel service and repair in Vineland, see Johnson’s Truck and Auto Repair.

 Our knowledgeable technicians have years of experience doing diesel engine repairs and maintenance.
 They remain current with diagnostic processes and have undergone extensive training, which means that they are totally capable of repairing your diesel car right on the very first trip.
 Whether only changing a fuel filter on your own RV or doing an additional engine overhaul in your Ford PowerStroke, we’re the ideal option for your diesel service and repair requirements.

-We operate on:
+We operate on the:

 - Ford Powerstroke